TimMacy/YouTubeAlchemy/README.md

 </details>

 #### 🔒 Privacy Policy
 YouTube Alchemy operates completely client-side with no external dependencies.
 It doesn't send data to remote servers or pull resources from third parties.
-It leverages the browser's built-in Intl APIs, stores settings locally (via GM storage/storage.local plus browser localStorage), and reads YouTube's DOM to apply enabled features as well as layout changes.
+It leverages the browser's built-in Intl APIs, stores settings locally (via GM storage or storage.local), and reads YouTube's DOM to apply enabled features as well as layout changes.
 The userscript version utilizes standard metadata for updates (@updateURL, @downloadURL) and icon display (@icon).
 Required permissions: GM.getValue and GM.setValue for the userscript; storage and scripting for the extension; both are limited to https://\*.youtube.com/\*.

 ### ✨ Overview
 - **Main Settings Panel**: Manage the Transcript Exporter and export, import, or reset settings to their defaults.